 - Creating Support

 William A. Hunton Jr.

 *William Alphaeus Hunton, Jr. was born on this date in 1903.
-He was an African American scholar and a political activist.
+He was a Black scholar and a political activist.

-From in Atlanta, Georgia, his grandfather, Stanton Hunton, was a slave, an abolitionist and a close friend of John Brown who participated in the planning of the battle of Harper's Ferry.
-The family moved to Brooklyn after the Atlanta riots of 1906.
+From Atlanta, Georgia, his grandfather, Stanton Hunton, was a slave, an abolitionist, and a close friend of John Brown who participated in the planning of the battle of Harper's Ferry. his mother was Addie Waites Hunton, a suffragist.
+The family moved to Brooklyn after the Atlanta Riots of 1906.
 Hunton attended Boys High School in Brooklyn and worked as a porter to finance his education after his father died prematurely in 1916.
 He graduated from Howard University in 1924, and Harvard University in 1926.
-He then became an instructor, lecturer and assistant professor in the English and Romance Languages Department at Howard.
-During this time, he was also a PhD candidate at New York University and attended the founding convention of the National Negro Congress in Chicago in 1936.
+He then became an instructor, lecturer, and assistant professor in the English and Romance Languages Department at Howard.
+During this time, he was also a Ph.D. candidate at New York University and attended the founding convention of the National Negro Congress in Chicago in 1936.

 4616 25th Avenue NE